derpferd/little-python/README.md

 Run ```pip install -e .``` to install the package locally using sym links so changes to the code in the repo will be reflected globally.
 To run all the tests run ```python setup.py test```.

+### Todo
+*This list has been moved to Issues instead*
+- [ ] Add better metadata to setup.py
+- [ ] Add negative constant numbers
+- [ ] Add arrays
+- [ ] Add functions
+- [ ] Add scoping
+- [ ] Get to and stay at 100% code coverage.
+   - Currently at 95% for interpreter.py and 91% for parser.py
+   - Most of the uncovered code are edge cases, therefore we need more test cases.

+## Warning the following was created for version 0.1

 ### Design Thoughts
 > Data Types